keboola/connection-docs/storage/tables/csv-files.md

 {: .image-popup}
 ![Screenshot -- Excel Export - KBC Import](/storage/tables/excel-export-3.png)

+*Note: as along your data do not contain any non-[ASCII](https://en.wikipedia.org/wiki/ASCII#Character_set) characters, you can simply save them as CSV.*

 ## Output CSV Format
 When you export a table from Storage, the same format is used for import: